ithinkihaveacat/dotfiles/README.md

 #### "New Terminal at Folder"

-System Preferences > Keyboard > Keyboard Shortcuts > Services > File and Folders
+System Preferences > Keyboard > Shortcuts > Services > File and Folders

 * Enable "New Terminal at Folder"

+#### Make ⌘V paste plain text

+System Preferences > Keyboard > Shortcuts

+* Configure the "Paste and Match Style" menu item map to ⌘V.

+(Helps, but doesn't work everywhere.)

 #### Add Lock Screen option to Menu Bar